duniter/duniter/doc/use/manual_compilation.md

 - A computer with GNU/Linux or Mac as operating system
 - Build essential tools
+- cmake
-- curl
+- Rust
 - tar or unzip or git (to download and extract source code)
-- Rust
+- wget

 ### Get source code